Axobot-org/Axobot/docs/moderator.rst

 Anti-bot verification
 ---------------------

+.. warning:: This system is now deprecated in favor of the `Discord rules screening <https://support.discord.com/hc/fr/articles/1500000466882-Rules-Screening-FAQ>`__, and will be removed in a future release.

 **How does it work?**

 The verification system works with a simple command and a role, and filters most of the selfbots that attack your servers.